 When the time comes to terminate a child support order, there may be a past due balance of payments.
 Money that is still owed is referred to as “arrears.”
 Arrears are owed even after the support order is legally terminated.

-Best practice is to try to get the arrear balance reduced prior to termination.
+Best practice is to try to get the arrear balance reduced prior to termination of child support.
 The court will typically provide options such as making lump payments when possible, or reducing the amount of each payment to prevent skipping.

-What If They Won't Pay the Owed Child Support?
+What If They Won’t Pay the Child Support Arrears?

-That's where Custodial parents may need the help of a family law attorney.
+That’s where Custodial parents may need the help of a child support attorney.
 They may land in a situation where they need legal assistance to collect the balance.
 In these cases, they may have to file a separate civil action to recover the credit.

 Try as we might to stop time, children eventually grow up.
 In the rush that goes along with experiencing a big moment in your child’s life – turning 18, getting married, or graduating and going off to college or the military – pausing to accomplish your associated parental duties is just as important as taking time to enjoy the moment.
 For divorced parents, determining the future of the child support order is likely one of these duties.
 As a both a parent and a family law attorney, I hope this article provides guidance to separated parents.